 Isabel Green: Creatures of the Sea

 Isabel Green is a third generation Cape Codder who found her passion for glass after attending a class at McDermott Glass Studio in Sandwich.
-Since then, Isabel has become part of the production team at McDermott’s and appreciates the challenges of traditional glassblowing.
+Since then, Isabel has become part of the production team at McDermott’s and has developed an appreciation of the challenges of traditional glassblowing.
 She credits David McDermott for helping her become the glassblower she is today.